trafalmejo/game-of-life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell,as if by reproduction.

+Any key pressed event Reset the CA (Celular Automata).

 [DEMO HERE](https://trafalmejo.github.io/game-of-life/)